fukata/network-latest-posts/readme.txt

 * 'title_o' =&gt; &lt;h3 class='nlposts-block-title'&gt;
 * 'excerpt_o' =&gt; &lt;div class='nlposts-block-excerpt'&gt;&lt;p&gt;

-$nlp_instance is replaced by .nlp-instance-X where X is a number o the name of the instance passed via shortcode.
+$nlp_instance is replaced by .nlp-instance-X where X is a number o the name of the instance passed via shortcode. $wrapper_list_css and $wrapper_block_css are replaced by the default values or those passed using the widget form or the shortcode.

 = Shortcode Options =